Welcome to Kallipr, formerly known as mIoT

 The Need

-One of Australia’s largest rail operators are responsible for transporting over 250 million tonnes of commodities each year.
+Aurizon, one of Australia’s largest rail operators, are responsible for transporting over 250 million tonnes of commodities each year.
 During hot weather events the rail operator holds the increased risk of the track buckling and derailment, posing a danger to operator and community safety and the environment.
-To prevent this from occurring, the rail operator imposes speed restrictions dependent on weather factors such as temperature.
+To prevent this from occurring, Aurizon imposes speed restrictions dependent on weather factors such as temperature.
 Speed restrictions can decrease by more than 40km/h once the ambient air temperature reaches 40°C.

 Results